SYDsCorner/Mapping_Earthquakes/README.md

      - [Earthquakes with a magnitude greater than 4.5](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson)
      - [Tectonic Plate](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json)

-## Summary

-- **This earthquakes map** was built with earthquake data from around the world which came from the last seven days of earthquake GeoJSON data.
-- **On the map,**
-   - The magnitude and the location of each earthquake will be shown in a popup marker.
-   - The diameter of the markers for each earthquake will reflect the magnitude of the earthquakes in their size and color.
-   - Earthquakes with higher magnitudes will appear larger and darker in color with a legend providing the context for the map data.
-   - Finally, to illustrate the relationship between the location and frequency of seismic activity and tectonic plates, I added fault lines in the map.

 ## Results

 - **The interactive webpage is** "Mapping Earthquakes"